communitiesuk/oava-audit-debezium-spike/README.md

 docker/localstack-init/init-aws.sh.
 You will notice 2 streams that are set up:

-* proxy_audit.proxy_application.foo (This is for the changes to the foo table.
+* proxy_audit_dev.proxy_application.foo (This is for the changes to the foo table.
 We will need 1 stream per table)
-* proxy_audit (This is for any schema DDL changes)
+* proxy_audit_dev (This is for any schema DDL changes)

+I have used the `_dev` suffix so that we can create environment specific streams in AWS

 ## Inspecting the Kinesis stream